 We are free to attend, so no tickets needed.
 Seating is first come/first serve.
 Bring a blanket; throw it down; respect our marked-out aisles and canopy zones.

-Since 2022 we have had a Canopy and Space Policy to manage the limited number of spaces in we allow canopies to be placed.
-Please read our https://maplewoodstock.com/canopy/ page.
+Maplewoodstock’s Canopy and Space Policy lays out our guidelines for managing the limited number of spaces where we allow canopies to be placed.
+Please review https://maplewoodstock.com/canopy/ for more information.

 How many people attend Maplewoodstock?